Museums for America

 Deadline: This grant opportunity closed on December 1, 2014.

 Description: Museums for America grants strengthen a museum’s ability to serve the public more effectively by supporting high-priority activities that advance the institution’s mission and strategic goals.
 Grants can be used for a wide variety of new or ongoing museum activities and programs, including public access, professional development, public programming, exhibitions, development and/or implementation of education programs, or efforts by museums to upgrade and integrate new technologies into their overall institutional effectiveness.

 Institutions may apply for projects in the following categories:

 - Learning Experiences.
 This category supports engaging experiences in museums that prepare people to be full participants in their local communities and the global society.
 Projects should deliver high quality, inclusive, accessible and audience-focused programs and services for lifelong learning in formal or informal settings.

 - Community Anchors.
 This category supports efforts to make museums strong community anchors that enhance civic engagement, cultural opportunities and economic vitality.
 Projects may include capacity-building activities that position a museum to be more effective in fulfilling its role as a community anchor institution.

-New in FY 2013, the Museums for America grant program will accept proposals that previously fell under the Conservation Project Support Program.
-IMLS maintains its commitment to collections care, conservation and preservation, and encourages a stepwise, progressive approach to conservation.
-Applications in this category will be reviewed and evaluated by conservation professionals.
+The FY2014 Museums for America grant opportunity encompasses those types of proposals that were previously solicited through the Conservation Project Support program.
+IMLS maintains its commitment to collections care, conservation and preservation, and encourages step-by-step, progressive approach to conservation.

 See the program notice for examples of recently funded projects in the Learning Experiences, Community Anchors and Collections Stewardship categories.